msylvester/adventOfCode/advent_of_code/day_7/prob_2/README.md

 ## Correct Answer ⭐⭐
 The solution for Part 2 is: 95297119227552

+## Performance Metrics ⚡
+Measured on debugging build:
+- File reading: ~190µs
+- Calculation: ~7.86s
+- Total execution time: ~7.86s

 ## Running the Code 🚀
 1. Place your input in `input.txt` in the project root
 2. Run with `cargo run`
-3. The program will output the new total calibration result
+3. The program will output:
+   - File path being used
+   - Solution value
+   - Detailed timing breakdown

 ## Testing 🧪
 Additional test cases verify: